"Something About Me Is Wrong": The Defective Wound and the Shame That Hides It

 What Actually Heals The Belief

 Healing the defective wound is not primarily about building more confidence, accumulating more evidence of competence, or learning to think more positively about yourself.
-The wound doesn't live in the cognitive self — and it doesn't respond to cognitive solutions.
-It lives in the emotional self.
-And it heals through the emotional self.

-What the nervous system needs is the direct, repeated, lived experience that your emotional life — the feeling, needing, uncertain, sensitive part of you — is not dangerous.
+What your nervous system needs is the direct, repeated, lived experience that your emotional life — the feeling, needing, uncertain, sensitive part of you — is not dangerous.
 That it can be expressed without destroying belonging.
 That vulnerability creates connection rather than ending it.
 That being fully seen is survivable.

 That experience cannot be manufactured intellectually.
 It has to be felt.
 Which means healing requires, first and above everything else, reconnecting with the emotional life that the wound has suppressed.